Astral-Lab/x86-Assembly-Language/ch09/_926_section_review.md

 > What does the REPZ prefix do for a CMPSB instruction?

 ```
-Continues executing the CMPSB instruction until either, the ECX < 0 or the ZR is not set.
+Continues executing the CMPSB instruction until either, the ECX < 0 or the ZR flag is not set.
 ```